phan-t/cas-socialabs/_posts/2019-05-23-module1-multicloud-iaas-bp.md

 description: 'Multi-Cloud Infrastructure-as-a-Service (IaaS) Blueprinting'
 ---

-#### Lab Objective: Build a Multi-Cloud Blueprint
+### Lab Objective: Build a Cloud Agnostic Blueprint

-##### Blueprinting
+#### Instructions
 1. Log into Cloud Assembly via <https://console.cloud.vmware.com> and select the "Cloud Assembly" tile.
-2. Select Blueprints > "New" to create a new blueprint
+2. From the Blueprints tab, create a new blueprint.
+Call it **Basic IaaS**, and add it to the **trading** project.
-3. Provide a name for this blueprint, e.g. "Basic IaaS"
-4. Select the Project 'trading' and click 'Create'
-5. Drag on a "Cloud Agnostic Machine" object onto the canvas, note how the YAML changes on the right side.
+3. Drag a Cloud Agnostic Machine object onto the canvas, and note how the YAML changes on the right side.
-6. In the YAML, modify the `image` to represent `image: ubuntu` and `flavor` to `flavor: small`
-8. Under `flavor: small` hit 'Enter' and add `constraints:` in the YAML.
-We can use tags to ensure that the blueprint is deployed to the appropriate cloud provided.
-Our options in the platform are: vSphere, VMware on AWS, AWS, Azure and GCP.
-For this lab we will utilise AWS.
+4. Modify the YAML so that the blueprint uses the **ubuntu** image, and the **small** flavor.
-9. Hit 'Enter' again to start a new line and notice how it auto populates `- tag:`
+5. At the bottom of the YAML block, start a new line (correctly indented) and begin typing **constraints**.
+You can type this out in its entirety, or select the autocomplete option.
+Hit enter to start a new line and notice how it auto populates `- tag:`
-10. Add `platform:aws` to specify the cloud provided
+6. Add `platform:aws` to as a constraint for the placement decision().

-###### Example of constraints
+###### Sample YAML
 ```yaml
 constraints:
   - tag: 'platform:aws'
 ```

 ##### Deploying the Blueprint
-1. Click 'Deploy'
-2. Under 'Deployment Type' enter a 'Deployment Name'
-3. Click 'Deploy'
-4. The deployment should be successful after a few minutes, you can click on it to view more details.
-After a successful deployment you can click on 'Actions' and 'Delete' to destroy it
+1. Deploy your blueprint, providing a name for the deployment.
+2. After a few minutes the deployment should be complete.
+Click on the deployment name to view more details about the components within the deployment.
+Can you identify the internal IP address of the workload in your deployment?

 #### Challenge
 - Edit your blueprint so that you can deploy to Azure.
+- Apply a different capability tag to each of your AWS availability zones, and then use a matching constraint to control where they land.
+Availability zones can be found within the Cloud Zone.

-### Congratulations you have completed Module 1!
-Feel free to play with your successful deployments or hang tight for the next demonstration on Working with Inputs and Service Broker
+Congratulations!
+You have completed Module 1.
+Feel free to play with your successful deployments or hang tight for the next demonstration on Working with Inputs and Service Broker.

 #### Blueprint Example YAML
 ```yaml